 Bio-based plastics and the circular bioeconomy

-Plastics made from natural raw materials, or bio-based plastics, are an important part of the drive to create a sustainable and circular bioeconomy.
+Bio-based plastics, which are made from biological resources (animals, plants, micro-organisms and derived biomass, including organic waste), are an important part of the drive to create a sustainable and circular bioeconomy.

 This will help transform Europe’s plastics industry over the coming years.

 This collection of articles on EU-funded bio-based plastics research highlights projects driving scientific innovation in this promising and potentially game-changing industry.

 Featured projects have developed commercially attractive processes for

 - converting side-streams from biorefineries into biodegradable polymers

 - produced new tailor-made bio-based polymers from plant sugar waste for fire-resistant use